Submit your work, meet writers and drop the ads. Become a member

 Our attempts to unpack the endless

-parcels of our unrest ... proved futile
+parcels of our unrest ... proved futile.

-and re-interpreting the Western Canon
+and re-interpreted the Western Canon, finding

-we found that it was only by closing our eyes
+that it was only by closing our eyes

 that we were able to see; were able to feel.

-However, the cadence was off
+However, the rhythm was off

 which was immaterial as